Pirates vs. Blue Jays Player Props Betting Odds

 Bichette Stats

-- Bo Bichette has 45 hits with six doubles, seven home runs and eight walks.
-He has driven in 22 runs with one stolen base.
+- Bo Bichette has 46 hits with seven doubles, seven home runs, eight walks and 22 RBI.
+He's also stolen one base.

 Bichette Recent Games